k-yomo/pubsub_cli/README.md

 ## Note
 - Created topics won't be deleted automatically.
-- Unused subscriptions will be deleted in 1 hour.
+- Unused subscriptions will be deleted in 24 hours.